The Great Conditioner Debate!

 @zoe-the-stunner @phoenix_the_big_boy @shadow_a.k.a_brutus

-For those dogs who love a romp at the park, find ALL the muddy puddles and tend to always come home with filthy paws - don't forget that a quick foot bath not only cleanses, but helps condition and keep paws and pads protected.
-It also helps to keep bacteria or skin rashes/ezcema between the toes at bay.
+For those dogs who love a romp at the park, find ALL the muddy puddles, and tend to always come home with filthy paws — don't forget that a quick foot bath not only cleanses but helps condition and keep paws and pads protected.
+It also helps to keep bacteria or skin rashes/eczema between the toes at bay.

 Follow these simple steps:

 1. Rinse feet in the shower or bath, removing as much of the mud as possible.
 As always, use warm water.
-Not only does this feel better, but helps activate the shampoo to it's optimum.
+Not only does this feel better, but it helps activate the shampoo to its optimum.

 2. Cleanse each foot carefully with the Underwater Dogs Shampoo of your choice, ensuring all mud is removed from between the toes and pads.